For every query, you may specify special hints in different ways:

 DROP DATABASE prod;

-ERROR: client processing error: error processing query 'DROP DATABASE prod': failed to match any datashard., tx status IDLE
+ERROR: client processing error: 'DROP DATABASE prod': failed to match any datashard., tx status IDLE

 DROP DATABASE prod /* __spqr__default_route_behaviour: allow */;